 Building a neural network that reproduces the human brain is a scientific challenge that has lasted for years.
 Yet even the most advanced machines trudge ahead of the range of human experiences.
 "Emotions are a huge part of our daily lives," says Kragel.
 "If the neural networks do not decipher them properly, they will always have a limited knowledge of how the brain works."

 Kragel was surprised at how well EmoNet works, but that doesn't mean the system is already perfect.
 The two most accurately mapped categories are "sexual desire" and "greed / craving," but sometimes it doesn't work well with dynamically expressed emotions.
 Surprise, for example, which can rapidly evolve into joy or anger depending on the situation.
 EmoNet also has great difficulty in finding differences and nuances between emotions such as adoration, fun and joy, due to their intimate correlations.

 Hannah davis, a professor of generative music at New York University, believes that teaching emotions to a computer is not dangerous.
 "It would be dangerous," he says, "if we started to distinguish emotions with the same schematism and the same scarcity of nuances."

 How to blame her?
 Coding an emotion from a photo does not mean understanding it or feeling empathy.
 And already today with social networks we can have the perception that people have restricted their emotions to the number of emoticons they can find.

-“Is the model capable of feeling emotions?
-Definitely no. It is just reading in some categories, certainly not in the complexity of the human experience.
+“Is the model able to feel emotions?
+Definitely no. He is only reading in some categories, certainly not in the complexity of the human experience.
 Could he feel emotions in the future?
-I cannot exclude this.
-Maybe."
+This cannot be ruled out.
+Perhaps."